 The mechanism of the instability can be understood physically as follows.
-Suppose, beginning from 118 some equilibrium climate state, the ice-line advances while Q is held constant.
-The higher local 119 insolation at lower latitudes produces warming at the perturbed ice-line position.
-Acting alone, this 120 warming would tend to restore the ice-line to its previous equilibrium position.
-However, the local 121 divergence of heat flux increases at lower latitudes, and this produces cooling at the new ice-line 122 position.
-If the cooling is larger than the warming, the ice-line will continue to advance, and hence 123 the situation is unstable.
-We can see this from the following: the relative magnitude of these two 124 tendencies can be found by differentiating the terms in equation (7) with respect to $x_s$ and holding 125 Q constant.
-The ratio R of the cooling tendency (i.e., the increase of local heat flux divergence) to 126 the warming tendency (i.e., the increase in local insolation) can then be written as: 127
+Suppose, beginning from some equilibrium climate state, the ice line advances while Qis held constant.
+The higher local insolation at lower latitudes produces warming at the perturbed ice line position.
+Acting alone, this warming would tend to restore the ice line to its previous equilibrium position.
+However, the local divergence of heat flux increases at lower latitudes, and this produces cooling at the new ice line position.
+If the cooling is larger than the warming, then the ice line will continue to advance; therefore, the situation is unstable.
+We can see this from the following: the relative magnitude of these two tendencies can be found by differentiating the terms in Eq.
+(7) with respect to x_s and holding Q constant.
+Let R be the magnitude of the ratio of the cooling tendency (i.e., the increase of local heat flux divergence) to the warming tendency (i.e., the increase in local insolation); R can then be written as